adolfdcosta91/FreeRTOS---SimSo/README.md

 Input the tasks T1(2, 0.5), T2(3, 1.2), T3(6, 0.5) and the RM scheduler into the SimSo simulator

--Use SimSo to schedule the task set

-Provide a report answering the following questions:

-What is the utilization factor of the system and what is the value for Urm(3) What is the minimum/maximum/average response time of all tasks?
-Is any task missing the deadline?
-Which task?
-Where?
-If a deadline is missed, could it be avoided by changing the scheduler

 **Assignment3.1.xml** File was generated.